UlysseCoteAllard/LongTermEMG/README.md

-First prepare the longterm 3DC Dataset by running: PrepareAndLoadDataLongTerm->prepare_from_raw_dataset.py Then in TrainingsAndEvaluations all the files are there which were used to obtain the results from: A Transferable Adaptive Domain Adversarial Neural Network for Virtual Reality Augmented EMG-Based Gesture Recognition https://arxiv.org/abs/1912.09380v2
+First prepare the longterm 3DC Dataset by running: PrepareAndLoadDataLongTerm->prepare_from_raw_dataset.py Then in TrainingsAndEvaluations all the files are there which were used to obtain the results from: Côté-Allard, U., Gagnon-Turcotte, G., Phinyomark, A., Glette, K., Scheme, E., Laviolette, F., & Gosselin, B. (2021).
+A Transferable Adaptive Domain Adversarial Neural Network for Virtual Reality Augmented EMG-Based Gesture Recognition.
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, 29, 546-555. (https://arxiv.org/abs/1912.09380v2)

 And

-Unsupervised Domain Adversarial Self-Calibration for Electromyographic-based Gesture Recognition
+Côté-Allard, U., Gagnon-Turcotte, G., Phinyomark, A., Glette, K., Scheme, E. J., Laviolette, F., & Gosselin, B. (2020).
+Unsupervised domain adversarial self-calibration for electromyography-based gesture recognition.
+IEEE Access, 8, 177941-177955. (https://ieeexplore.ieee.org/document/9207910)

 In TrainingsAndEvaluations->ForTrainingSessions you have the different mains to train the algorithms (spectrograms refers to the Unsupervised Domain Adversarial paper, otherwise it's the Virtual Reality paper).
 In the TrainingsAndEvaluations->self_learning you have the files to train both SCADANN and MV.
 Then TrainingsAndEvaluations->ForEvaluationSessions are the files using the evaluation sessions for the Virtual Reality paper.
 TrainingsAndEvaluations->SpectrogramEvaluationSessions are the files using the evaluation sessions for the Unsupervised Domain Adversarial paper.